NabinGiri/nabingiri.github.io/_pages/about.md

 ---

 I am a third-semester PhD student in computer science at the University of Missouri, Columbia with a passion for machine learning and software engineering.
-My research interest are in geometric deeplearning, computer vision, natural language processing, and bioinformatics.
+My research interest are in geometric deep learning, computer vision, natural language processing, and bioinformatics.
 Lately, I have been focusing on using machine learning in bioinfomatics.
 Feel free to reach out to me to talk about machine learning, software engineering, bioinformatics or anything in general!

 # Recent Activities